kragen/derctuo/markdown/sentential-database.md

     ----
     Aaron is falsely accused

-I'm not totally clear on how this works without doing the kind of textual rule analysis that I said above was difficult.
+I’m not totally clear on how this works without doing the kind of textual rule analysis that I said above was difficult.

 I think this approach might work: